ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/reading/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="3" requirement="Read four different types of books, such as poetry, fiction, nonfiction, or biographies.
-Do any ONE of the following for each book you have read:"}}
+Do any one of the following for each book you have read:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="3a" requirement="Write a review of the book.
 Include what you liked/didn't like about the book.
-Include if you would recommend this book, and if so, who might enjoy reading it."}}
+Include whether you would recommend this book, and if so, who might enjoy reading it."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}